JanHerca/urantiapedia/output/wikijs/en/article/Urantia_Global_Experience_2020.md

 The Urantia Global Experience is a gathering of minds dedicated to serving God the Supreme through the exploration of solutions for the progressive evolution of civilization.
 We believe the overall success of this experimental endeavor rests on our spiritual unity - our common motive to express the will of God in our personal daily lives as well as in our social institutions.

 The format of this gathering will be a little different than past related experiences.
-Rather than a series of lectures and workshops, all participants will engage in discussion groups focused on a variety of topics drawn from _The Urantia Book_ (see [Paper 71:4 Progressive Civilization](/en/The_Urantia_Book/71#p4)).
+Rather than a series of lectures and workshops, all participants will engage in discussion groups focused on a variety of topics drawn from _The Urantia Book_ (see <a id="a52_251"></a>[Paper 71:4 Progressive Civilization](/en/The_Urantia_Book/71#p4)).
 From these discussions, we hope to derive common ideas, solutions, and purpose.

 To implement these grand ideals, we need your help.
 We are currently taking applications for Facilitators and Visionary Exploration presenters, as well as for volunteers.